On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

-From our considerations it follows an important corollary (which was mentioned by Halphen \cite{Halphen} as well): \begin{pr} Consider the differential equation \re{el_DD}.
-Let $D_1(x)$ and $D_2(y)$ be polynomials of degree 4 or 3 with the same invariants $g_2,g_3$.
-And let $(x(t), y(t))$ be a solution of this equation (parameterized e.g. by an initial condition).
-Then $x(t),y(t)$ satisfy a biquadratic equation of the form \re{2_2F}.\end{pr}
+\begin{pr} Consider the differential equation \re{el_DD}.
+Let $D_1(x)$ and $D_2(y)$ be polynomials of degree 4 or 3 with identical invariants $g_2,g_3$.
+And also let $(x(t), y(t))$ be a solution of this equation (parameterized, for example, by an initial condition).
+Then $x(t)$ and $y(t)$ satisfy a biquadratic equation of the form \re{2_2F}.\end{pr}